NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

         self.viewport_window = viewport_window
 ```

+### Step 3.4.3 Display information
-To display the information we will create a unique frame for our SceneView and set the default SceneView.
-Then we will add the manipulator into the SceneView's scene and register it with our Viewport:
+To display the information, create a unique frame for the SceneView and set the default SceneView.
+Then add the manipulator into the SceneView's scene and register it with the Viewport:

 ```python
 ...